 Singer Bobby Brown became famous in the 1980s and early 1990s for hits including "Don't Be Cruel" and "Humpin' Around."
 His musical fame, however, became eclipsed in the late 1990s by his troubled marriage to pop star Whitney Houston, whom he eventually divorced in 2007.

-However, just as Brown reached the summit of his popularity in the late 1980s and early 1990s, his personal life began to spiral out of control.
-Tabloids reported obsessively on Brown's hard-partying lifestyle — his heavy drinking, womanizing and drug abuse.
+Just as Brown reached the summit of his popularity in the late 1980s and early 1990s, his personal life began to spiral out of control.
+Tabloids reported obsessively on Brown's hard-partying lifestyle—his heavy drinking, womanizing and drug abuse.

 In the summer of 1992, Brown married fellow pop star Whitney Houston in one of the most highly publicized celebrity weddings in history.
 However, theirs was a tumultuous relationship from the start.
 They both drank heavily and became addicted to marijuana and cocaine.
 Brown was arrested several times throughout the 1990s for drug use and drunk driving, and rumors of marital infidelity and domestic violence became a ubiquitous presence in the tabloids for years on end.

 Soon after, Brown began dating a woman named Alicia Etheredge.
-They were engaged in 2010 and have a child together, a son named Cassius.
+They were engaged in 2010 and have three children together; a son named Cassius, a daughter Bodhi and another daughter Hendrix.
 The couple married in June 2012.

 Death of Daughter Bobbi Kristina